openprocurement/openprocurement.integrations.edr/docs/source/bot.rst

 minor version (add field), third number - bugfix version (changes that do not change fields, but fix bugs).
 For example, changing of file-reference name from `edr_request.yaml` to `edr_identification.yaml` increased first number(major version), adding `meta.author` field increased second number (minor version).

+Change value of `meta.version` filed to 1.2.1 after adding fields to file-reference:

+* `registrationStatusDetails` - text state of the entity (uk),
+* `registrationStatus` - text state of the entity.